The Future of AI Keyboards

 • Topic familiarity: Builds knowledge about subjects you frequently discuss

 Advanced keyboards like CleverType are now distinguishing themselves by how quickly they adapt to individual users.
-In my testing, I found that most keyboards take about two weeks of regular use to really start predicting your next words accurately, but the newest models are cutting that time in half.
+In my testing, I found that most keyboards take about one week of regular use to really start predicting your next words accurately—a significant improvement from the two-week adaptation period we saw in 2024.
+Some cutting-edge models in 2026 can now achieve 80% personalization accuracy within just 48 hours of active use.

 There's also a trend toward allowing users more control over the learning process.
 Don't like a suggestion?
 You can explicitly tell the AI to never suggest it again.
 Want the AI to learn a specific phrase or tone?
 Some keyboards now let you "teach" them directly, rather than waiting for them to pick it up naturally through usage patterns.